gemoc/ICSA2017Tutorial/readme.md

 The GEMOC sequential engines uses methods annotated with **@Main** as entry points to model execution.
 This annotation must be placed on operations applicable to the root model element.

-The solution of this task is available from the [respective archive](https://github.com/gemoc/ICSA2017Tutorial/blob/master/2.5/2.5-solution.zip).
+The solution of this task is available from the [step 2.3 archive](https://github.com/gemoc/ICSA2017Tutorial/blob/master/code/2.3-solution.zip).

 #### Testing the execution of the model with its new semantics